 Start by giving existing fans and customers early access to sales or exclusive discounts just for being a subscriber on your email list.
 Naturally, this also allows you to encourage email signups by previewing those benefits they won’t have access to otherwise.

 Deeper applications, however, come down to personalizing the content of your emails beyond adding someone’s first name.
-This process can feel overwhelming, which is exactly why I put together 7 Email Segmentation Lists You Should Create Today.
+This process can feel overwhelming, but the outcome’s going to be worth the effort.

 The two most valuable segments you should create for your Black Friday blasts are genders and topics.
 While it might border on being shockingly “old fashion,” simply dividing your audience into two categories – male and female – will ensure the right people get the right images featuring the right products.

 Lastly, personalizing your emails isn’t all about segmentation.
 It’s also about making your tone and the feel of your emails – well – personal.
 Write the way you talk (conversationally).
 Include gifs and tongue-in-cheek content.
 Here’s one of my favorites to get your creative juices flowing:

 Even better than snarky, however, create your own 30-second video clip filled with love, emotion, and holiday wishes.
 Oh… and your holiday deals.

 Did I leave out any of your own must-follow Black Friday habits?

 I’d love to hear your best tip for the upcoming holiday madness in the comments.